 However, tell your doctor about all medications you take.
 Medicines that contain barium or bismuth can affect the test results.
 As a result, your doctor may recommend not taking them before your scan.

 Once you arrive for your scan, you will be asked to sign a consent form.
-The consent form states that you understand the benefits and risks of the bone scan and agree to have the test.
-Talk with your doctor about any concerns you may have about the bone scan.
+The form states that you understand the benefits and risks of the bone scan and agree to have the test.
+Talk with your doctor about any concerns you have about the bone scan.

 Before the test, you will remove jewelry and any other metal objects.
 You may also need to change into a hospital gown.